 Snow Moccasins

 The pinnacle of foot wear for the cold snow.
 Rubber is a KILLER on or near your foot.
-The former breathes - this is critical - and is tough - the latter (rubber) not at all (but can be tough).
-There is a reason the Canadian military mucluck is made almost entirly from nylon breathable canvas.
+The bucked hide, either of deer or moose, breathes - this is critical - and is tough - the latter (rubber) doe not breath at all.
+There is a reason the Canadian military mucluck is made almost entirly from nylon breathable canvas and not rubber on rubber.

 Limit the use of these mocks to the woods with snow, with below freezing temperatures.
 In other words, avoid water and rough abrasion.